chrisvoo/mp3manager/README.md

 - [Description and usage](#description-and-usage)
   - [Scanner](#scanner)

 This project is intended to manage a large collection of MP3 files both from the browser and from a React Native app.
-The browser version should do some privileged tasks like user management, absent from the mobile version which will focus more or listening to music.
+The browser version should do some privileged tasks like user management, absent from the mobile version which will focus more on listening to music.
 The interfaces should allow the user:

 - to listen to music, streamed by a server in the same LAN as the client (Web and mobile client)